I Choose to Grow

 "Greatness is expressed through a succession of small acts.
 We transform, like the flower, from a succession of imperfect days that give sufficient nutrients to support growth. "

-When are lives indulge in personal gratifications, momentary amusements, and selfish pursuits, we strangle necessary ingredients for growth from our environment.
+When our lives indulge in personal gratifications, momentary amusements, and selfish pursuits, we strangle necessary ingredients for growth from our environment.
 Starved for nutrients, our character decays, losing contact with reality and limiting contact with the truth.
 Honestly ask yourself, “Am I creating an environment of growth or decay?”
 When we can clearly answer, we can know if we are on the path to greatness, mediocracy or destruction.

 I choose greatness.